Autowire DSL

 }

-No need to specify dependencies in constructor anymore with get() function! 🎉
+No need to specify dependencies with get() function!

-Be sure to use :: before your class name, to target your class constructor
+Use :: before your class name to target the constructor.

 Your constructor is filled automatically with all required dependencies.
-Avoid using any default value as Koin will try to find it in the current graph.
+Avoid using default values as Koin will try to resolve all parameters.

 Available Keywords